 Manufacturing takes place in Sydney where a disciplined testing regime ensures that the product is highly consistent.

 AQUAPERL is supplied for home or commercial use and is available in 10kg bags.

 Removal of Cryptosporidium:

-The Journal of Environment Engineering concluded that adding 1.2kg/m2 (0.25lb/ft.) ofto a sand filter significantly improved the removal of 5-um microspheres.
+The Journal of Environment Engineering concluded that adding 1.2kg/m2 (0.25lb/ft.) of perlite to a sand filter significantly improved the removal of 5-um microspheres.

 Previous research indicated that these microspheres serve as a reasonable surrogate for Cryptosporidium Oocysts in pool water.

-Removal efficacy averaged less than 20% through sand filters withoutbut the mean removal increased to 98% when was added to the filter.
+Removal efficacy averaged less than 20% through sand filters without perlite but the mean removal increased to 98% when perlite was added to the filter.

 Replacement of Diatomaceous Earth

-Unlike diatomaceous earth (DE),is deemed as a GRAS (“Generally Recognised as Safe”) substance by the US Federal Drug Administration.
+Unlike diatomaceous earth (DE), perlite is deemed as a GRAS (“Generally Recognised as Safe”) substance by the US Federal Drug Administration.
 Perlite is also 30% lighter than DE, meaning that 30% less product (by weight) is required to replace DE used in traditional filters.
 It is critical that filters are filled by volume and not weight to ensure the same consistency of filterability.

 We would love to hear from you